man9ourah/vterm/README.md

 ### Shell Integration
-The meson installation will install the file `vte.sh` to `/usr/local/profile.d/` by defaults.
+The meson installation will install the file `vte.sh` to `/usr/local/profile.d/` by default.
 This script needs to be sourced at the beginning of your shell sessions for the integration to work.
 You can either move `/usr/local/etc/profile.d/vte.sh` to `/etc/profile.d` if you are using a login shell and your enviroment automatically source the files under that directory, or